 Go to the Authentication section of Developer Portal for details about these items.

 Validate Referring Host – Validate Referring Host means that transactions are only processed if they come through a designated URL or purchase page.
 If fraudulent transactions are attempted from another location, Bambora makes sure no processing takes place.

 Validating Orders Against Inventory – Inventory validation is used to verify that customer-submitted order information matches product inventory data stored in the Bambora member area.
-If the values do not match, the transaction amount is flagged as Invalidand the transaction is declined.
-This feature is used with other Bambora products, including the Secure Webspace and Online Inventory (required for the upload feature to maintain the current inventory data).
+If the values do not match, the transaction amount is flagged as Invalid and the transaction is declined.
+This feature is used with other Bambora products.

 PREFERRED Hash Validation – Hash validation is used to help protect the integrity of API transaction requests.
 Bambora supports SHA-1 (and MD5) hash encryption.
 This is the default security setting for all new accounts.